 Chester E. Finn, Jr., scholar, educator and public servant, has devoted his career to improving education in the United States.
 At Fordham, he is now Distinguished Senior Fellow and President Emeritus.
-He’s also a Senior Fellow at Stanford's Hoover Institution.
+He’s also a Volker Senior Fellow at Stanford's Hoover Institution.

-Finn served as Fordham’s President from 1997 to 2014, after many earlier roles in education, academe and government.
+Finn served as Fordham’s President from 1997 to 2014, after many earlier roles in education and government.
 From 1999 until 2002, he was John M. Olin Fellow at the Manhattan Institute and previously at Hudson Institute.
 In 1992-94, he served as founding partner and senior scholar with the Edison Project.
 He was Professor of Education and Public Policy at Vanderbilt University from 1981 until 2002.
 From 1985 to 1988, he served as Assistant Secretary for Research and Improvement and Counselor to the Secretary at the U.S. Department of Education.
 Earlier positions include Staff Assistant to the President of the United States; Special Assistant to the Governor of Massachusetts; Counsel to the U.S. Ambassador to India; Research Associate at the Brookings Institution; and Legislative Director for Senator Daniel P. Moynihan.

 For more than four decades, Finn has been in the forefront of the national debate about school reform.
 His participation in seminars, conferences, and hearings has taken him to colleges, education and civic groups, and government organizations throughout the world.

-Previous books include Exam Schools: Inside America’s Most Selective Public High Schools (with Jessica Hockett); Ohio's Education Reform Challenges: Lessons from the Frontlines (with Terry Ryan and Michael Lafferty); Troublemaker: A Personal History of School Reform Since Sputnik; Reroute the Preschool Juggernaut; Leaving No Child Behind: Options for Kids in Failing Schools (co-edited with Frederick M. Hess); Charter Schools in Action: Renewing Public Education (with Bruno V. Manno and Gregg Vanourek); and The Educated Child: A Parent's Guide from Pre-School Through Eighth Grade (with William J. Bennett and John Cribb).
+Earlier books include Exam Schools: Inside America’s Most Selective Public High Schools (with Jessica Hockett); Ohio's Education Reform Challenges: Lessons from the Frontlines (with Terry Ryan and Michael Lafferty); Troublemaker: A Personal History of School Reform Since Sputnik; Reroute the Preschool Juggernaut; Leaving No Child Behind: Options for Kids in Failing Schools (co-edited with Frederick M. Hess); Charter Schools in Action: Renewing Public Education (with Bruno V. Manno and Gregg Vanourek); and The Educated Child: A Parent's Guide from Pre-School Through Eighth Grade (with William J. Bennett and John Cribb).

 A native of Ohio, he holds an undergraduate degree in U.S. history, a master's degree in social studies teaching, and a doctorate in education policy, all from Harvard University.
-He and his wife, Renu Virmani, a physician, have two grown children and three adorable granddaughters.
+He and his wife, Renu Virmani, a physician, have two grown children and three wonderful granddaughters.
 They live in Chevy Chase, Maryland.